West Virginia spring salamander

-Like the Western grotto salamander, the West Virginia spring salamander can undergo complete metamorphosis, which is very rare among cave salamanders.
-It is not known how often metamorphosis occurs, but when it does, it happens after the larvae has reached a very large size.
+Like the western grotto salamander (Eurycea spelaea), the West Virginia spring salamander can undergo complete metamorphosis, which is very rare among cave salamanders.
+It is not known how often metamorphosis occurs, but when it does, it happens after the larvae have reached a very large size.

+The IUCN estimates that fewer than 250 individuals of this species remain as of 2021.
+Possible future threats to the West Virginia spring salamander include development of the groundwater recharge area, interaction with spring salamanders (Gyrinophilus porphyriticus) and the potential for introduction of salamander chytrid fungus (Batrachochytrium salamandrivorans) from Europe to the Americas.